dikayx/exifex/README.md

 It's simple!
 Just drag and drop one or multiple image file into the dropzone or click on it to select a file from your computer.
 The app will then display the extracted metadata and GPS coordinates (if available).

-> **Note**: Exif data can contain sensitive information, such as the location where the image was taken.
+> **⚠️ Note**: Exif data can contain sensitive information, such as the location where the image was taken.
 Only analyze images you have the right to use.

 ## Installation